apache/pekko-http/docs/src/main/paradox/common/caching.md

 # Caching

-Akka HTTP's caching support provides a lightweight and fast in-memory caching functionality based on futures.
+Apache Pekko HTTP's caching support provides a lightweight and fast in-memory caching functionality based on futures.
 The primary use-case is the "wrapping" of an expensive operation with a caching layer that, based on a certain key of type `K`, runs the wrapped operation only once and returns the cached value for all future accesses for the same key (as long as the respective entry has not expired).

-Akka HTTP comes with one implementation of the @apidoc[Cache] API built on [Caffeine] featuring frequency-biased cache eviction semantics with support for time-based entry expiration.
+Apache Pekko HTTP comes with one implementation of the @apidoc[Cache] API built on [Caffeine] featuring frequency-biased cache eviction semantics with support for time-based entry expiration.